Hadock-is-ok/Hadock-is-ok/README.md

 # Hi, I'm Hadock.

-- I’m currently learning the basics of Zig!
+- I’m currently learning the basics of C!
 - Ask me about something I made, and I'll try my best to help!

 ### Hopes and Dreams